tkhq/docs/docs/integration-guides/sub-organizations-as-wallets.md

 });
 ```

 In the snippet above we send the activity directly to Turnkey's backend.
-Our SDK also comes with abstractions to create `signedRequest`, which contain all the components needed to forward it to turnkey: URL, body, and a stamp header (with name and value properties).
+Our SDK also comes with abstractions to create `signedRequest`, which contain all the components needed to forward it to Turnkey: URL, body, and a stamp header (with name and value properties).
 Use `httpClient.stampCreateWallet` to get a signed request.
 Your backend server can then proxy it to Turnkey.

 Next, we can derive additional accounts (addresses) given a single HD wallet.
 The shape of the request is as follows: